Learn About Randomization

 Asymptotic maximal procedure

 The asymptotic maximal procedure is based upon the same principles as the maximal procedure but is simpler in design and implementation.
-In the asymptotic maximal procedure, the probability of group assignment depends only on the imbalance between the group sizes.
+In the asymptotic maximal procedure, the probability of arm assignment depends only on the imbalance between the current arm sizes.
 The asymptotic maximal procedure uses fixed allocation probabilities, so that it is more easily described to clinical colleagues than the maximal procedure.

 As trial size increases, the asymptotic maximal procedure becomes more like a maximal procedure.